Can-can

-The can-can (also spelled cancan as in the original French /fr/) is a high-energy, physically demanding dance that became a popular music-hall dance in the 1840s, continuing in popularity in French cabaret to this day.
-Originally danced by couples, it is now traditionally associated with a chorus line of female dancers.
+The can-can (also spelled cancan as in the original French /fr/) is a high-energy, physically demanding dance that became a popular music-hall dance in the 1840s, continuing in popularity in French cabaret to modern days.
+Originally danced by couples, it is traditionally associated with a chorus line of female dancers.
 The main features of the dance are the vigorous manipulation of skirts and petticoats, along with high kicks, splits, and cartwheels.